LaiMo2020/InhabitU/README.md

 10- Connect GitHub to Heroku via the console using 'heroku git:remote a InhabitU.

-11-Commit all files in your project via the console using 'git add .' and 'git commit -m "comment"'.
+11-Commit all files in my project in the terminal  using 'git add .' and 'git commit -m "comment"'.

-12- Deploy your project to Heroku via the consol using 'git push heroku master'.
+12- Deploy my project to Heroku in the terminal using 'git push heroku master'.

 ### Running the application locally using Gitpod: